kamil-kw/BeBike/README.md

 -	When clicking logout from the navigation bar, the user is redirected to a sign-out page to confirm their action.

 # **4.14.
 Checkout Page**(#checkputPage)

 -	A checkout form, prompts the user to enter their delivery details with Stripe integration.

--	A checkbox for the user to confirm if they would like to save their details for next time.
-This only saves delivery details and not the card details.
+-	User has ability to save their details for next time, this is enabled by having a checkbox, which user can confirm.
+This would save the delivery detail and not the card details.

--	A summary of the user's order is also shown, the user can then be sure they are making the correct purchase before continuing with the checkout process.
+-	Before continuing with checkout process, order summary will be displayed for user to validate the total purchase summary and see all items.

 -	A message is shown just below the complete order button to warn the user that they will be charged a certain amount on their card.

 # **4.15.
 Checkout Success Page**(#successCheckputPage)